jsommers/cbook/structs.rst

    An struct that has "padding" inserted by the compiler.

-The padding inserted by the compiler is not usually something one needs to pay close attention to, but in certain circumstances it *does* matter and is good to be aware of.
+The padding inserted by the compiler is not usually something one needs to pay close attention to, but in certain circumstances it *does* matter and it's good to be aware of this behavior.

 .. rubric:: Exercises